D. M. S. Watson: Early life

 Watson was born in the Higher Broughton district of Salford, Lancashire, the only son of David Watson, a chemist and pioneering metallurgist, and his wife, Mary Louise Seares.
+His sister, Constance Mary died in 1909 during her second year at Somerville College, Oxford.

 He was educated at Manchester Grammar School 1899 to 1904 then studied Sciences at the University of Manchester.
 He specialised in geology and began to study plant fossils in coal deposits.
 In 1907, his final year, he published an important paper on coal balls with Marie Stopes (who had an early career as a paleobotanist); after graduating with first class honours he was appointed as a Beyer fellow at Manchester and went on to complete his MSc in 1909.

+He was elected to membership of the Manchester Literary and Philosophical Society on 13 November 1906.

 After his MSc, Watson continued to develop his wide interest in fossils and studied intensively at the British Museum of Natural History in London, and on extended visits to South Africa, Australia, and the United States.
 In 1912 he was appointed as a lecturer in Vertebrate Palaeontology, at University College London by Professor James Peter Hill.

 His academic work was eventually interrupted in 1916 by World War I when he took a commission in the Royal Naval Volunteer Reserve.
 He was later transferred to the nascent Royal Air Force where he worked on balloon and airship fabric design.